I. Overview

 Cost of goods sold

-Cost of goods sold on a consolidated basis increased from 32.2% in FY 2024 to 46.1% as a percentage in FY 2025 to the total income of the respective year due to increase in technology services business and introduction of commission model in Trust Services (Rs 205.6 Mn) and repurchase of DSC stock to the extent of Rs 87.5 Million.
-The standalone cost increased from 27.8% to 38.3% as a percentage to the total income due to introduction of commission model in Trust Services and repurchase of DSC stock to the extent of Rs 87.5 Million.
+Cost of goods sold on a consolidated basis remained almost flat and was 46.1% in FY 2025 and 46.2% in FY 2026.
+The standalone cost increased from 38.3% to 44.1% as a percentage to the total income mainly due to repurchase of DSC stock as mentioned above.
 Third party items bought for service delivery is also included in cost of goods sold.

-The cost of stock in trade has decreased as a percentage of total revenue from 8.8% to 6.1% in the fiscal 2025 on consolidated basis and decreased from 17.5% to 15.1% on standalone basis, in line with the companys effort to reduce the sale of third party components.
+The purchase cost of stock in trade has increased as a percentage of total revenue from 6.1% to 7.3% in the fiscal 2026 on consolidated basis and increased from 15.1% to 16.26% on standalone basis, in line with the increased sale of third-party components.

 Employee benefit expenses

-Our employee benefit expenses consist of salary, wages, bonus, insurance, contribution to provident fund, share based payments and other funds and staff welfare expenses.
-Our employee cost has reduced as a percentage of total revenue from 21.4% to 17.6% in the fiscal 2025 on consolidated basis and decreased from 30.0% to 27.3% on standalone basis due to improvement in employee efficiency.
+Our employee benefit expenses consist of salary, wages, bonus, insurance, contribution to provident fund, share-based payments and other funds and staff welfare expenses.
+Our employee costs have increased as a percentage of total revenue from 17.6% to 19.46% in the fiscal 2026 on consolidated basis due to addition of senior management resources in overseas geographies and decreased from 27.3% to 21.5% on standalone basis due to improvement in employee efficiency in India.

-During the year under review, we have incurred Staff welfare costs including employee transportation which is 0.9% and 1.9% on consolidated and standalone basis respectively as a percentage to total income.
-Further the share-based payment expenses increased to 1.4% from 1.1% on a consolidated basis and increased to 1.8% from 1.1% on a standalone basis.
+During the year under review, we have incurred Staff welfare costs including employee transportation which is 0.7% and 1.5% on consolidated and standalone basis respectively as a percentage of total income.
+Further the share-based payment expenses increased from 1.4% to 1.5% on a consolidated basis and decreased from 1.8% to 1.1 % on a standalone basis.

 Financial costs

 Our financial cost consists of interest expenses on term loans, overdraft accounts and interest on lease liabilities.
-Our financial costs decreased as a percentage of total income from 0.8% to
+Our financial costs increased as a percentage of total income from 0.2% to

 Other expenses

 During the year under review, we have held various product or brand awareness events in India as well as overseas locations and have been part of global information technology research coverage.
-However, the marketing expenses as a percentage of total income marginally increased from 2.4% in fiscal 2024 to 2.5% in fiscal 2025 on consolidated basis and it decreased from 4.1% to 2.9% on standalone basis.
-Further, the travel, boarding and lodging expenses as a percentage of total income decreased to 1.2% from 1.6% on consolidated basis and have decreased to 1.7% from 2.0% on standalone basis.
+However, the marketing expenses as a percentage of total income decreased from 2.5% to 2% in fiscal 2026 on consolidated basis and it decreased from 2.5% to 2.0% on standalone basis in fiscal 2026.
+The travel, boarding and lodging expenses as a percentage of total income increased from 1.2% to 1.3% on consolidated basis and have decreased from 1.7% to 1.5% on standalone basis.

 Other income